 We’ve outlined a few tips on what sections you should include in your sales decks and some design tips that will help them stand out.
-Follow these best practices to create a brilliant deck that will help you win over new clients.
+Follow these best practices to create a brilliant deck to help you win over new clients.

 What should your sales deck include?

-The Problem/Opportunity Remember, you are trying to help your prospective customers so you must first understand what issues they are facing.
+Remember, you are trying to help your prospective customers, so you must first understand what issues they are facing.
 What opportunities do you see in resolving their issues?
 Your prospects will feel more compelled to rely on your company for help if you can articulate their pain points and show that you understand their problems.

-The Ideal Solution If you’re planning to go straight into the benefits of using your company’s product, hold your horses.
+Hold your horses if you’re planning to go straight into the benefits of using your company’s product.
 Your prospects still don’t have enough context on how your company can help them resolve their problems.
 Explaining the benefits of your product now will only tune them out.
 Start by detailing an ideal solution for your prospect that they can’t reach without your help.
-Get them excited about solving their problems and let them know that you are there to help!
+Get them excited about solving their problems and let them know you are there to help!

-The Product/Competitive Edge Once your audience is feeling optimistic about the solution you’ve outlined for them, show them exactly why you exist.
-How will your product help solve your client’s problems?
+Once your audience feels optimistic about the solution you’ve outlined for them, show them exactly why you exist.
+How will your product help solve your customer’s problems?
 What value will they get from using your product?
-Maybe your content management system has an analytics dashboard that allows your clients to track their user traffic from both their landing pages and social media channels.
+Maybe your content management system has an analytics dashboard allowing your clients to track user traffic from their landing pages and social media channels.
 Whatever your competitive edge is, let them know how you’re qualified to address their issues successfully.
-It will make you 10 times more attractive to your prospects.
+It will make you ten times more attractive to your prospects.

 Sales Deck Dos and Don’ts

-Now that you have the right content, make sure you can also effectively present it to your prospects.
+Now that you have the right content, ensure you can also effectively present it to your prospects.
 Here are some best practices you should follow when designing and organizing the flow of your sales deck.